Close

 A patent family includes all of the patents and patent applications that share the same priority application, which means they are related to the same invention.
 These related patents may be filed in different countries, but they share the same priority date, which is the date of the first patent application filed for that invention.

-The purpose of this type of search is to identify other patents that may be relevant to the same technology or invention, which can be useful for patent analysis, patent landscaping, and competitive intelligence.
+The purpose of this type of search is to identify other patents that may be relevant to the same technology or invention, which can be useful for patent analysis, and understanding the patent landscape.
+You can find similar patents from your own unpublished inventions and understand what already exists.

 Cipher uses a very sophisticated proprietary patent linguistic algorithm that has been tried and tested over the past 2 years across our Universal Technology Taxonomy (“UTT”) classification.
-It is more advanced than most other systems on the market and will typically therefore provide better results than other similarity search tools available on the market.
+The development of UTT took more than 4 years and is more advanced than most other systems on the market.
+Therefore, It will typically provide better results than other similarity search tools available on the market.

 Frequently Asked Questions